wevm/wagmi/notes.md

 Breaking changes:

 - General
+  - Migrated from Ethers.js to viem
   - `gasLimit` is now `gas`
+  - `BigNumber` has been removed in favor of browser-native `BigInt`
 - `signMessage`
   - `message` no longer accepts byte array.
   - Removed `UserRejectedRequestError` in favor of viem's internal error